Jeremy-Mundell/TriviaGame/README.md

 Press start to play.
 You will have 60 seconds to answer all of the trivia questions before the time is up.
 When game is over your results will display.

+(Game is not finished.
+Submit function not checking answers and displaying results)